All Berserk Arcs in Order

 Fantasia Arc

 The current arc follows Guts and the rest of the Black Swordsman party journeying to Elfhelm to find the Elf King, who might be capable of restoring Casta’s mind.
-While that happens, we are also shown Rickert, one of the few survivors of the Band of the Falcon, doubting Griffith and forming his own party.
+While that happens, we are also shown Rickert, one of the few survivors of the Band of the Falcon, doubting Griffith and forming his party.

 The grim-dark atmosphere disappears during some parts, mainly while Guts is traveling with his party, which shows the development of the characters and feels like a good change of pace.